19387275-ui/AI-Decision-Support-System-Modified/README.md

 ```

 ### 4. Data Setup
-[If applicable, describe how to set up the dataset.
-E.g., "Place your data files in the `dataset/` folder."]

-### 5. Configuration
-[If applicable, describe any configuration steps, e.g., API keys, environment variables.]
+The dataset was gathered from Kaggle, an open source platform, an it contained information about loan approvals for a variety of individuals.
+The dataset was stored in the "data" folder and could be accessed using the path : "C:/Dissertation-AI-Decision-Support-System/Dissertation-AI-Decision-Support-System-Improved/dataset"

-### 6. Run the Application
+### 5. Run the Application
 To start the main application, execute the `app.py` file located in the `src` directory:
 ```bash
 python src/app.py